 Visitors to our website have commented on a store which operated in Nanson until the 1970’s… that store is no longer in Nanson.
 It has been moved to the Hawk Antique and Farm Machinery Museum near Wolford.

-It’s difficult to see but there are pieces of concrete everywhere beneath the grass and a concrete pad in the upper left of this photo… the remains of a building which used to stand at the southern end of town.
+It’s difficult to see but there are pieces of concrete everywhere beneath the grass and a concrete pad in the upper left of the photo above… the remains of a building which used to stand at the south end of town.

 Nanson was featured in our hardcover coffee table book, Ghosts of North Dakota, Volume 1.